 Currently, there is no single data source for the marine cargo moving on the Great Lakes and St. Lawrence River.
 In order to accurately capture the tonnage moving on the Great Lakes-St. Lawrence waterway an extensive data collection effort was undertaken.
-The Chamber of Marine Commerce provided detailed port to port cargo movements by commodity carried on Canadian-flag vessels.
-International tonnage by commodity and port was provided by The St. Lawrence Seaway Management Corporation and the Maritime Information Bureau of the St. Lawrence Economic Development Council.
-The Lake Carriers' Association provided port to port movements by commodity for tonnage moved on U.S.-flag carriers.
-This proprietary data base of tonnage represents the only comprehensive data base describing port to port cargo flows, by commodity and by flag, for cargo operations on the waterway.
+The Chamber of Marine Commerce (CMC) provided detailed port to port cargo movements by commodity carried on Canadian-flag vessels.
+The Lake Carriers' Association (LCA) provided similar port to port movements by commodity and port for tonnage moved on U.S.-flag carriers.
+International and laker tonnage by commodity and port moving through the St. Lawrence Seaway was provided by The St. Lawrence Seaway Management Corporation.
+In addition, tonnage data by port and private marine terminal was collected by Martin Associates from port authorities and private terminal operators.

+This proprietary database of tonnage represents the only comprehensive database describing port to port cargo flows, by commodity and by flag, for cargo operations on the waterway.